Sewing & Fabric Alterations: Career & Education Requirements

 Sewing Machine Operators

 Sewing machine operators usually work for clothing and other fabric goods manufacturers and may receive their training from other employees or a representative of a sewing machine company.
 These workers are presented with pre-cut pieces of fabric and material to sew together using a machine.
 They may also be responsible for adding buttonholes or fixing stiches.

-The U.S. Bureau of Labor Statistics (BLS) projects that employment for these workers is likely to decline by at least 10% from 2010 to 2020 (www.bls.gov).
-As of May 2012, the BLS indicated the median annual salary for sewing machine operators was $21,270.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment for these workers is likely to decline by 26% from 2012 to 2022 (www.bls.gov).
+As of May 2013, the BLS indicated the median annual salary for sewing machine operators was $21,490.

 Tailors, Dressmakers and Custom Sewers